Advertiser Disclosure

 Los Angeles International Airport International Terminal B. Image Credit: Los Angeles International Airport

-International Terminal B is located on the western side of the airport and receives the majority of international flight arrivals, although flights do depart from other terminals.
+International Terminal B is on the western side of the airport and receives the majority of international arrivals, although flights do depart from other terminals.

 It’s the largest terminal at LAX and is connected to Terminal 4 and Terminal 3 via connector bridges.
-Within the Terminal 4 connector bridge, there’s a dedicated security checkpoint for passengers arriving on international flights who are connecting to Terminals 4, 5, 6, 7, and 8.
+Passengers not required to collect luggage between flights may remain inside the secure area when connecting to the other terminals.

 Tom Bradley International Terminal B Baggage Claim